Humbly Homemade

 • Cooling: Allow your baked bread to cool for at least 1 hour on a wire cooling rack.
 This will make it a lot easier to slice.

-two hands using a knife to slice a loaf of Sourdough Matcha Swirl Bread
+Two hands using a serrated knife to slice a loaf of green swirl bread on a cutting board.

 What is a Sourdough Levain?